Actindo-AG/Documentation/BigCommerce/Integration/02_ManageBigCommerceConnection.md

    The following option types are available:
    | Dropdown | Meaning
    |-----|-------
-   |Dropdown| The offer variants are selected in a dropdown
+   |Dropdown| An offer variant is selected in a dropdown
    |Rectangles | The offer variants are selected in a checkbox.
 The users can select multiple variants.
-   |Radio buttons | The offer variants are selected with radio buttons, users can select one variant only. <!---???-->
+   |Radio buttons | An offer variant is selected with radio buttons, users can select one variant only. <!---???-->

 5. Click the *Order filters* option.
    A list of order status is displayed.

    ![Order filters](../../Assets/Screenshots/Channels/Settings/Connections/BigCommerce/OrderFilters.png "[Order filters]")

-6. Toggle the status of the orders you want to import to the *Actindo Core1 Platform*.
+6. Enable all toggles for the order status you want to import to the *Actindo Core1 Platform*.

 7. If desired, enter the first order ID you want to import in the *Import only orders with an ID as of* field.

 8. If desired, enter the date as of which you want to import the orders in the *Import only orders created as of* field.
 The date is valid from 00:00.

-9. If desired, import orders that have been already archived by toggling the *Import archived order* field.
+9. If desired, import orders that have been already archived by enabling the *Import archived order* toggle.

 10. Click the [Save] button.
-  The settings
+  The connection settings are applied.